CtrlSpice/otel-desktop-viewer/README.md

 ```

 You can use [Jaeger's all-in-one](https://www.jaegertracing.io/docs/1.41/deployment/#all-in-one)
-distribution, but this requires quite a bit of additional knowledge for the end-user of docker,
+distribution, but this requires quite a bit of additional knowledge for the end-user around docker and
-configuration options, and the user experience is not focused around "show me the data I just
+navigating a lot of configuration options.
+Additionally the user experience is not focused around
-emitted".
+"show me the data I just emitted".

-The goal for `otel-desktop-viewer` is to allow a user to install it with one command, require
+The goals for `otel-desktop-viewer` are to allow a user to install it with one command, require
 minimal configuration and additional tooling, and be as approachable as possible for developers
 at all levels of experience.